UJEB Camp 2024 | FAQ

 My child needs additional support on camp – how does this work?

 We’re here to ensure that all participants have the best possible experience on camp.
 If your child requires any infrastructure or support plans for camp, we can make this happen.
-Get in touch with Hannah at email@example.com to make these arrangements before camp.
+Get in touch with Joseph at email@example.com to make these arrangements before camp.

 Packing List: Please ensure your child packs: